 Jameco – Jameco is similar in scope to All Electronics though I’ve switched quite a bit of my business to them as I’ve found they stock a few more obscure parts (some CMos logic chips and the like) which I wasn’t able to find through All Electronics.
 My recommendation would be to try both these sites to get a feel for them and where both of there strengths lie.

 Digikey – A moment ago when I mentioned wading through a thousand types of potentiometers… welcome to Digikey.
-I would recommend waiting until you are fairly comfortable with component types, manufacturers and specs.
+I would recommend waiting until you are fairly comfortable with component types, manufacturers and specs before attempting to order from them.
 Often times without a specific part number for what you’re looking for you will end up sifting through page after page of near identical parts into oblivion.
-That being said if ever there is a part you can not find elsewhere or an IC to obscure to be widely available.
+That being said if ever there is a part you can not find elsewhere or an IC too obscure to be widely available.
 Digikey will have it.